The help button is a free application that is easily downloaded onto personal computers, mobile devices, etc.

 Department of Health

-headspace provides mental and health wellbeing support, information and services to young people aged 12 to 25 years and their families across Australia.
-With 30 one-stop-shops, headspace has a range of youth friendly health professionals who can help you with general health; mental health and counselling; education, employment and other services; and alcohol and other drug services.
+Provides mental and health wellbeing support, information and services to young people aged 12 to 25 years and their families.
+A range of youth friendly health professionals can help you with general health; mental health and counselling; education, employment and other services.

-Myfuture.edu.au is an interactive, online career exploration service aimed at all Australians wishing to explore their career options, with a particular emphasis on 16 to 24 year old students.
-Myfuture helps you see possibilities in the world of work, identify your own interests and skill areas, and set career goals and plans to achieve them.
+An interactive, online career exploration service for 16 to 24 year old students wishing to explore their career options.
+Helps you see job possibilities, identify your own interests and skill areas, and set career goals and plans to achieve them.

 iPhone, iPod touch and iPad – Provides students with tips and advice which they can apply to different bullying situations.

-What exactly is The Line?
+What exactly is the line?
 And what happens when you cross it?
 Some things are never acceptable, like violence, rape and abuse.
 But in other areas, the line can be blurry.
 Where do you draw the line?
-At the end of the day, it's a personal thing.
 Here, you'll find a heap of stuff that will help you decide.